continue-revolution/sd-webui-segment-anything/README.md

 ## How to Use

-If you have previously enabled other copys while using this extension, you may want to click `Uncheck all copies` at the bottom of this extension UI, to prevent other copies from affecting your current page.
+If you have previously enabled other copies while using this extension, you may want to click `Uncheck all copies` at the bottom of this extension UI, to prevent other copies from affecting your current page.

 ### Single Image
 1. Upload your image